hpe-storage/scod/docs/docker_volume_plugins/hpe_cloud_volumes.md

 The Docker Volume plugin leverages the existing Docker CLI and APIs, therefor all native Docker tools may be used to provision a volume.

+!!! note
-**Note**: The plugin applies a set of default volume create options.
+    The plugin applies a set of default volume create options.
 Unless you override the default options using the volume option flags, the defaults are applied when you create volumes.
 For example, the default volume size is 10GiB.

 Config file `volume-driver.json`, which is stored at `/etc/hpe-storage/volume-driver.json`: